earthlab/rslurm/README.md

 from the National Science Foundation grants DBI-1052875 and DBI-1639145.

 The package was developed by Philippe Marchand and Ian Carroll, with Mike Smorul and Rachael Blake contributing.
-Quentin Read is the current maintainer.
+Erick Verleye (CU Boulder Earth Lab) is the current maintainer.

+As of January 2023 the University of Colorado Boulder's Earth Lab adopted rslurm and is responsible for all future maintenance.

 ### Installation